 You can't develop a marketing plan without market research.
 Market research guides the direction of all of your marketing efforts by giving you vital information on your potential customers (your target market) and the feasibility of your products and services.

 Market research should include monitoring industry and economic trends, scouting the competition to determine how you can gain a competitive advantage in pricing and customer service, and determining the best ways to reach your target market via traditional advertising, social media, and other channels.

 A typical marketing plan consists of the following sections:

-This section describes what the business is all about, including the location, names of the business owners, the current business situation (position in the marketplace), the company mission statement and core values, and external factors that are currently affecting the business now or may do so in future.
+This section describes what the business is all about, including the location, names of the business owners, the current business situation (position in the marketplace), the company mission statement and core values, and external factors that are currently impacting or may eventually affect the business.

 The section profiles the customers the business intends to target.
 This includes:

 - The size of the market and future trends